-^{1.} An investment committee that has between 31% to 70% women is considered gender balanced Source: Project Sage 3.0 survey Exhibit 2.22: 46% of global investment vehicles have a gender-balanced investment committee.
-Even globally, Investment vehicles with investment committees that have 50% or more women tend to be smaller How many of the investment committee (IC) members are female in global investment vehicles?
+Exhibit 2.22 : 46% of global investment vehicles have a gender-balanced investment committee.
+Even globally, Investment vehicles with investment committees that have 50% or more women tend to be smaller

-^{1.} An investment committee that has between 31% to 70% women is considered gender balanced Source: Project Sage 3.0 survey Gender-outcome based incentive structures Incentive structures for general partners In traditional private equity funds, the compensation for general partners is driven by incentives linked to the funds' fundamental objective - the maximization of profits for their investors.
+1. An investment committee that has between 31% to 70% women is considered gender balanced Source: Project Sage 3.0 survey 1.
+An investment committee that has between 31% to 70% women is considered gender balance Source: Project Sage 3.0 survey Incentive structures for general partners In traditional private equity funds, the compensation for general partners is driven by incentives linked to the funds' fundamental objective - the maximization of profits for their investors.
 Most gender lens investment vehicles also follow the same compensation structure, where GPs take a share of the profits realized from their portfolios.
 However, some investment vehicles have now created impact-based incentive structures.
 Below are some examples: - Capital 4 Development Partners (C4D), a Netherlands and Indonesia-based impact investment manager with a focus on Southeast Asia, has linked their newest fund's carry distribution with social impact.
-If an agreed gender-based target is not achieved the carry distribution drops by 50% - At Bamboo Capital Partners, for their CARE SheTrades Impact Fund also with a focus on Southeast Asia the impact performance is linked to carry distribution as well.
+If an agreed gender-based target is not achieved the carry distribution drops by 50% - At Bamboo Capital Partners, for their CARE SheTrades Impact Fund also with a focus on Southeast Asia - the impact performance is linked to carry distribution as well.
 They use an internally developed framework to measure impact performance and use thresholds for carry distribution.
 Their framework uses IRIS metrics and generally accepted standards - At SEAF, for the Southeast Asia-focused funds listed here, the team has individual objectives which also include gender objectives on the portfolio management side.
 The team's incentive is aligned with the gender outcomes of the portfolio companies Incentive structures for portfolio companies Most impact investment vehicles regularly track impact performance along with financial performance for their portfolio companies.
 It needs to be recognized that early-stage companies usually do not have robust reporting systems.
 Hence, impact-performance discussions are typically designed individually with each company.
 The funds prefer to keep a collaborative working relationship with their portfolio companies, and some investment partners believe that creating a gender-outcome based incentive model would act as a deterrent to that.
 But there are new funds that are trying to move away from that approach and incorporate portfolio company incentives, while maintaining a collaborative working relationship.
 General partners in Patamar's new Beacon fund, a Singapore-based evergreen venture capital fund, are considering setting up a stepped incentive system for the portfolio team, based on performance as well as gender metrics.
 De-risking mechanisms There is a misperception amongst some LPs that by adding a gender lens to the investment criteria, one is increasing risk.
 Fund managers we interviewed shared that they believe this is a deterrent to investors into their vehicles and is one of the challenges to fundraising.
 The traditional solution to this challenge is to give the market some time and let "other investors" create success stories and build a track record.
 But the challenges that GLI addresses are too urgent to take a "wait and see" approach.
 This is where de-risking mechanisms come into play.
 De-risking mechanisms are precise instruments that can significantly reduce the specific type of risk that the risk-averse investors are most concerned about.
 Below are some examples of de-risking mechanisms in Asia: